 Monday Medical: Team up to manage concussions

-The school year is about to start in Routt County.
+Steamboat Springs — The school year is about to start in Routt County.
 For many students, this means playing fall sports.
 Participating in sports activities brings with it a risk for sustaining a concussion.
-About 10 percent of all student athletes in contact sports suffer a concussion during their season.
+About 10 percent of all student athletes in contact sports suffer a concussion during the season.

 No longer is a concussion considered "just a bump on the head."
-A concussion is a traumatic brain injury.
-A TBI can be rated mild to severe, but even a mild concussion can have significant side effects.
+A concussion is a traumatic brain injury, which can be rated mild to severe, but even a mild concussion can have significant side effects.

 Recovery may take days, weeks or even months.
 Proper management of the injury is the first step in avoiding long-term complications.

-Furthermore, the developing brain in the child or teen is very different from the adult brain.
+The developing brain in a child or teen is very different from the adult brain.
 Concussion symptoms may show up later — hours or days after the initial injury — and last longer.
 If the child is not evaluated and given time to rest and recover, there could be long-term problems.

-A key element to managing concussions is to endorse a team approach among coaches, athletes/students, families, school personnel and health care professionals.
+A key element to managing concussions is to endorse a team approach among coaches, athletes, families, school personnel and health care professionals.
 Everyone plays an important role.

-More than 80 percent of concussions resolve very successfully if managed well within the first three weeks post-injury.
-Research shows that this is the average recovery time for a child or adolescent and is a little longer than the average recovery time for an adult.
+More than 80 percent of concussions resolve very successfully if managed well within the first three weeks.
+Research shows that this is the average recovery time for a child or adolescent, a little longer than the average recovery time for an adult.

-Once the baseline test has been completed the data is kept for two years.
-If the athlete/student suffers a concussion, then trained personnel can compare a post-accident test with the baseline test in order to properly assess and manage the concussion.
+Once the baseline test has been completed, the data is kept for two years.
+If the athlete suffers a concussion, then trained personnel can compare a post-accident test with the baseline test in order to properly assess and manage the concussion.